- Bows and arrows are lethal weapons, never mess around with archery equipment

 Please note that recent changes to the Rules of Shooting (introduced in May 1994 to satisfy our insurers) require that all shooting must be from a common shooting line; and that if two groups of archers are using the ground at the same time (e.g. beginners having lessons and experienced archers shooting a round), then they should be separated by at least 50 yards.
 The insurers also insist that where the public have access to a shooting ground (even though not as of right), it will no longer insure an adult archer shooting on their own: they must be accompanied by someone else, who need not be affiliated, but who must be an adult.

-PLEASE NOTE THAT WHEN JUNIOR ARCHERS ARE SHOOTING, WHETHER INDIVIDUALLY OR IN GROUPS, THEY MUST BE SUPERVISED BY A GNAS AFFILIATED ADULT MEMBER
+PLEASE NOTE THAT WHEN JUNIOR ARCHERS ARE SHOOTING, WHETHER INDIVIDUALLY OR IN GROUPS, THEY MUST BE SUPERVISED BY AN AGB AFFILIATED ADULT MEMBER

 When shooting the following rules should be followed: